GerHobbelt/jquery.fileDownload/README.md

 * Internet Explorer 6+ - Works fine for standard use cases except in < IE9 JavaScript access to the *failed* response HTML doesn't (and can't) work reliably due to browser iframe constraints.
 * Firefox 11+ - reasonably sure it will work on earlier versions
 * Chrome 17+ - reasonably sure it will work on earlier versions
 * iOS 5.0+ - reasonably sure it will work on earlier versions
 * Android 4.0+ - non-GET requests do not work due to a long-standing [bug](http://code.google.com/p/android/issues/detail?id=1780) in the Android browser.
 This is handled 'gracefully' with a message to the user.

 ###Demo (of this exact source):
 http://jqueryfiledownload.apphb.com/

-#Note - You must also write a cookie in conjunction with using this plugin as mentioned in the orignal post:
+#Note - You must also write a cookie in conjunction with using this plugin as mentioned in the original post:
 http://johnculviner.com/post/2012/03/22/Ajax-like-feature-rich-file-downloads-with-jQuery-File-Download.aspx

 ####Example of writing cookie (MVC):